gml9812/OCR/README.md

-<<<<<<< HEAD
 # Document Processing API

 ## Description

-This project provides a **Document Processing API** built with FastAPI, designed to extract structured information from various document types, with a primary focus on **Business Licenses**.
+This project provides a **Document Processing API** built with FastAPI, designed to extract structured information from various document types, with a primary focus on **Business Licenses** and **Receipts**.
 It leverages Google's Gemini multimodal AI models via the `google-genai` SDK for OCR and information extraction.

-**Purpose:** To automate the extraction of key information from business license documents from different countries, providing a standardized JSON output.
+**Purpose:** To automate the extraction of key information from business license documents from different countries and receipt documents, providing a standardized JSON output.
 The system is designed to be configurable for various country-specific document formats and fields.

 **Key functionalities include:**
 -   FastAPI endpoint (`/process-business-license`) for uploading business license documents (PDF, PNG, JPG, TIFF).
+-   FastAPI endpoint (`/process-receipt`) for uploading receipt documents (PDF, PNG, JPG, TIFF).
 -   Automatic conversion of PDFs (first page) and various image formats to a processable image format (JPEG/PNG).
 -   Integration with Google Gemini for OCR and structured data extraction based on dynamic, country-specific prompts and schemas.
 -   Configuration-driven approach using `country_config.json` to define fields and prompts for different countries (e.g., Korea, USA).